 - Competition: You want to choose keywords that you can realistically rank for.
-There’s no point in targeting a keyword like “vacation rentals” if there are millions of other properties competing for that same keyword.
+There’s no point in targeting a keyword like “vacation rentals” if millions of other properties compete for that same keyword.

-Tools like Google Keyword Planner and Moz Keyword Explorer can be helpful in finding the right keywords.
+Tools like Google Keyword Planner and Moz Keyword Explorer can be helpful in these keyword research tools finding the right keywords.

 2. Optimize Your Website Content

-Once you’ve chosen your keywords, it’s time to start optimizing your website content.
+Once you’ve chosen your target keywords above, it’s time to start optimizing your website content.
 This is where you want to use those keywords to help improve your website’s visibility in the search results.

-There are a few different places you can use keywords on your website:
+There are a few different places you can use keywords on your blog post website:

 - Title Tags: The title tag is the text that appears in the search results for your page.
 This is one of the most important places to use keywords as it will help your page stand out from the rest.